 A Problem With Delivery

 The medical system and the physical therapy profession have failed to evolve.
 As a doctoring profession, physical therapists in Wisconsin can see patients without a referral and are trained to identify injuries with accuracy similar to sports medicine physicians.
-But instead of functioning as front-line providers, most PTs are still stuck in therapy gyms - delivering therapy care designed more for the deconditioned or post-surgical patient.
+But instead of functioning as front-line providers, most PTs are still delivering therapy care designed more for the deconditioned or post-surgical patient.

-When runners get injured, they are usually funneled through a process that wastes time: first, wait 1-2 months to see a physician (who may just tell you to stop running).
+When runners get injured, they are usually funneled through a process that wastes time: first, wait 1-2 months to see a physician (who may just tell you to stop running and see a PT).
 Then get referred to PT, where you show up weekly and spend a lot of money for basic exercises that don’t relate to your goals - oftentimes doing them next to the patient doing the same exercises after their knee replacement.

 Why Runners Hate PT